-The Order fails to ensure this will be the case.
-The Order requires standard-power access points' estimated locations to be reported to an AFC but does not set an accuracy requirement describing how close the estimate must be to the true location.
+Frequency Coordination mechanism but does not set an accuracy requirement describing how close the estimate must be to the true location.
 See id. ¶41 (JA).
-Thus, some standard-power access points will be authorized by an AFC to transmit on the same channel being used by public safety in a location that should be off-limits.
-The FCC's failure to establish an accuracy once hundreds of millions of unlicensed devices have been introduced to the band.
-See APCO 4/10/2020 Letter 6 (JA).
-This, too, was ignored by the FCC.

-requirement violates its own logic in requiring that some unlicensed devices be controlled by AFCs, and without real-world testing, any accuracy requirement established by the FCC would be arbitrary.
+Thus, some standard-power access points will be authorized by an Automated Frequency Coordination to transmit on the same channel being used by public safety in a location that should be off-limits.
+The FCC's failure to establish an accuracy requirement violates its own logic in requiring that some unlicensed devices be controlled by Automated Frequency Coordination, and without realworld testing, any accuracy requirement established by the FCC would be arbitrary.

-Further, as mentioned above, the FCC failed to address the need to prevent interference to public safety links operating under emergency special temporary authority because the locations of such links will not be known to AFCs.
-This means that AFCs cannot prevent harmful interference to these public safety links.
+Further, as mentioned above, the FCC failed to address the need to prevent interference to public safety links operating under emergency special temporary authority because the locations of such links will not be known to Automated Frequency Coordination mechanisms.
+This means that such mechanisms cannot prevent harmful interference to these public safety links.
 Stripping public safety of this important use of the 6 GHz band with no explanation is arbitrary and capricious.

-B. EEI et al.: The FCC Arbitrarily Rejected Studies Submitted by Electric Power Utilities.
+В. Edison et al.: The FCC Arbitrarily Rejected Studies Submitted by Electric Power Utilities.

 As noted, the APA requires any agency "to respond meaningfully' to objections raised by a party" to an agency's proposed course of action.
 PPL Wallingford Energy, 419 F.3d at 1198.
-The FCC violated that duty not only in the ways described in Sections I-IV above, but also in its treatment of the separate interference studies submitted by petitioner EEI and Southern Co., an electric utility.
+The FCC violated that duty not only in the ways described in Sections I-IV above, but also in its treatment of the separate interference studies submitted by petitioner Edison and Southern Co., an electric utility.
 In each case, the FCC mischaracterized the relevant study in the Draft Order, and the study's sponsor then submitted detailed objections to the mischaracterizations.
 But in the Order, the FCC ignored the objections and replicated the Draft Order's treatment of the studies verbatim, as though the objections had never been raised.